RodrigoRVSN/buda/design_patterns/readme.md

 # 👨‍🎨 Design Patterns

-## Types
+## Classification

-- Creational
-- Structural
-- Behavioral

-Coming soon...
+- Creational: manufacture code to increase flexibility and reuse
+- Structural: explain how to create objects and classes in largers structures, flexible and efficient
+- Behavioral: manage the efficient communication and responsability between objects